spang-lab/FastqPuri/README_Qreport.md

 # QReport user manual

-Obtains statistics from the reads quality of a fastq file.
+Obtains statistics from the read qualities of a fastq file.
 The binary output is then read by an `Rmd` script that generates a html visualization of the data.